-When your child's afternoon routine changes and needs to go someplace other than home, please send a note of explanation signed by parent/guardian or call the school office one hour prior to dismissal.
+When your child's afternoon routine changes and needs to go someplace other than home, please contact the office via phone call if any end of the day procedures change.
+Calls to the school office must be received one hour prior to dismissal.
 For your child's safety, notification must be made to the school of any change in routine.
 If we have not received notification from home, students will be sent home via their normal routine.
 Any necessary change of buses or destination must be brought to the attention of the transportation supervisor.
 Call 269-792-2262 to arrange for any such changes.